UPDATED April 2019: New Research

-Click HERE to view the 24 August 2017 video regarding aHUS & pregnancy (Dr Craig Gordon, with preface by M Berry speaking about her patient experience), filmed at an event hosted by the aHUS Alliance Thrombotic Microangiopathies, Through the Lens of aHUS.
+Dr Craig Gordon on the topic of Pregnancy & TMA: A challenging Dilemma, with preface by M Berry speaking about her patient experience) filmed at an event hosted by the aHUS Alliance Thrombotic Microangiopathy Symposium, Through the Lens of aHUS.

 Atypical HUS is a complex and very rare disease, affecting an estimated 2 people per million population1 in the USA.
 Once thought to only affect the blood and kidneys of pediatric patients, aHUS has been diagnosed in people of all ages and it can impact multiple organs and body systems2.
 Following the 2015 international consensus of managing aHUS in children, we saw in 2016 the release of KDIGO guidelines for aHUS and other complement-mediated kidney disease.
 While the importance of those two documents for the diagnosis and management of patients with atypical HUS cannot be overstated, information about pregnancy and aHUS remains somewhat fragmented.